ultralytics/ultralytics/docs/en/datasets/obb/dota-v2.md

 ## Split DOTA images

-To train DOTA dataset, We split original DOTA images with high-resolution into images with 1024x1024 resolution in multi-scale way.
+To train DOTA dataset, we split original DOTA images with high-resolution into images with 1024x1024 resolution in multiscale way.

 !!!
 Example "Split images"